chan0park/video-annotation-tool/README.md

 ## video-annotation-tool

 ### `video_crawling.py`
-This code crawls and downloads [Adove tutorial videos](https://helpx.adobe.com/creative-cloud/tutorials-explore.html).
+This code crawls and downloads [Adobe tutorial videos](https://helpx.adobe.com/creative-cloud/tutorials-explore.html).
-Total 25 videos are downloaded from 9 threads in the tutorial website.
+In total, 25 videos are downloaded from 9 articles in the tutorial website.

 ### `annotation-tool.py`
 `python annotation-tool.py` executes the GUI annotator.